jfallmann/diffTF_Fork/README.md

 --------
 *Please cite the following article if you use diffTF in your research*:

-Ivan Berest*, Christian Arnold*, Armando Reyes-Palomares, Giovanni Palla, Kasper Dindler Rassmussen, Kristian Helin & Judith B. Zaugg.
+Ivan Berest*, Christian Arnold*, Armando Reyes-Palomares, Giovanni Palla, Kasper Dindler Rassmussen, Holly Giles, Peter-Martin Bruch, Sascha Dietrich, Wolfgang Huber, Kristian Helin & Judith B. Zaugg.
 Quantification of differential transcription factor activity and multiomic-based classification into activators and repressors: diffTF.
-2018. in review.
+2019. in review.